ehmatthes/django-simple-deploy/docs/contributing/development_environment.md

 ## Closing thoughts

-This is a rapidly evolving project.
+This is an evolving project.
 Please feel free to open an [issue](https://github.com/django-simple-deploy/django-simple-deploy/issues/new/choose) or a [discussion](https://github.com/django-simple-deploy/django-simple-deploy/discussions/new) about any aspect of this project.